 Content addressed storage (CAS) stores data by assigning a content address to each object, this means that the data can be retrieved based on its contents, rather than its name or location.
 This high-speed storage device ensures that the retrieval of data is extremely fast.
 This is because CAS minimises the storage space consumed by data backups and archives by assigning a retention period to each object and avoiding duplicates.
-Since, there is only one copy of each object, data retrieval is much faster than SAN, DAS or NAS.
+Since, there is only one copy of each object, data retrieval is much faster than SAN, DAS or NAS22.

 CAS systems function by passing data within a file through a cryptographic hash function, which generates a unique key, known as the content address.
-The CAS will not store duplicate files because the duplicate file will create the same the key, which will not be stored as it is already in the device.
-CAS systems have become less common due to the increasing performance of traditional file systems and other new software systems.
-However, since the rise of cryptocurrencies and other emerging technologies such as peer to peer file sharing CAS systems have become increasingly more popular.
-As these systems form the core of these emerging technologies.
-CAS have suited these technologies because every time an items is accessed it must be verified with a hash value to prove that it is the same item that was stored.
+The CAS will not store duplicate files because the duplicate file will create the same key, which will not be stored as it is already in the device.
+Today CAS systems continue to be utilised across numerous emerging technologies such as cryptocurrencies23.
+CAS have suited these technologies because every time an item is accessed it must be verified with a hash value to prove that it is the same item that was stored23.
+Feedback has suggested that their current market share is expected to be maintained moving forward24.